tannewt/seattle-redistricting/reports/commission_draft_0923.md

 <img src="commission_draft_0923/zoning.png" alt="Map showing district lines over zoning map." width="600px">

+## Driving Connectivity
+This map *passes* because all districts are connected.
+Meaning you can drive to anywhere in each district without leaving it.

 ## City Clerk Neighborhoods
 This districting splits 15 out of 91 areas.
 A person was split from an area 26950 times.